onflow/flow/flips/20220503-interaction-templates.md

 ![IxTemplates-Multiauditor](https://user-images.githubusercontent.com/14852344/177350587-2fc5a37a-3b0c-4f96-be51-312e50ab16b4.png)

 If wallets choose to query from a discovery service for Interaction Template Audits, the wallet can rely on the discovery service to know how to query from each individual auditor, meaning the wallet can query for Interaction Template Audits from a single source.
-The wallet could select from the audits returned from the discovery service for those produced by auditor the wallet chooses to trust.
+The wallet could select from the audits returned from the discovery service for those produced by auditors the wallet chooses to trust.

 ![IxTemplates-Multiauditor2](https://user-images.githubusercontent.com/14852344/182947809-bfa89457-b589-4232-8717-5163cf360c7e.png)